 It’s the flower shippers who deserve the love on Valentine’s Day!

 Most people have no idea what those beautiful flowers go through to get to you.
 The ones that wind up on coffee tables and office desks across the U.S. -- it’s not just a stroll down from the local flower shop.
-Oh, no. It is more likely that those beautiful buds have traveled thousands of miles, through various temperature zones, over bumpy roads and border crossings, to get to you.
+Oh, no. It is more likely that those beautiful buds have traveled thousands of miles, through various temperature zones, over bumpy roads and border crossings, and even through ports to get to you.

-Just a little trivia… If you are wondering where most of the flowers sold on Valentine’s Day come from, they primarily stem from (see what I did there?) warmer climates, such as Columbia, Mexico and Ecuador.
+If you are wondering where most of the flowers sold on Valentine’s Day come from, they primarily stem from (see what I did there?) warmer climates, such as Columbia, Mexico and Ecuador.
 Columbia exports the most, around 500 million tons of flowers.
 That is close to 80 percent of America’s imported flowers.

 In case anyone asks you, the Freedom rose is the most sought-after flower procured by retailers during the amorous holiday.
 To fully understand the process that growers and shippers go through to get these lovely bouquets to you, well… suffice it to say, it must be true love!
 Shipper’s responsibilities are enormous, including everything from precise timing, securing capacity, finding reliable transport, and being able to know where their precious cargo is at any given time.
 Getting these glorious blooms to market in prime condition takes logistics know-how.